syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ## Placeholder Customization

-The appearance of the placeholder for the RichTextEditor’s content can be customized, which is displayed when the RichTextEditor text is empty.
-The following code example explains how to set a placeholder font color, placeholder font size, placeholder font family for Rich Text Editor.
+The placeholder style can be customized using the properties PlaceHolderFontFamily , PlaceHolderFontSize and PlacehHolderFontColor.

 {% tabs %}